BaratiLab/AugLiChem/README.md

 `conda install scikit-learn`

-Before installing the package, you must go into `setup.py` and comment out `rdkit-pypi` from the `install\_requires` list.
+Before installing the package, you must go into `setup.py` in the main directory and comment out `rdkit-pypi` from the `install_requires` list.
 It is not supported through pip this way, and since it is already installed, it will throw an error.

-Finally, navigate to where you downloaded the repo and run:
+Finally, run:

 `pip install .`